Perc6ptr0n/Time-Series-Analysis-for-Consumer-Behavior-using-an-Endoder-Decoder-CNN-LSTM-model/README.md

 ## **Overview**
 This project tackles the intricate challenge of forecasting energy consumption and production patterns of **prosumers**—entities that both produce and consume energy.
 With the increasing integration of renewable energy sources and prosumer behavior, traditional energy grids face growing complexity, necessitating robust, data-driven prediction models.

-This repository provides a comprehensive guide to implementing an **Encoder-Decoder CNN-LSTM model** for sequential data analysis, focusing on the critical aspects of energy grid management, dataset architecture, and feature engineering.
+This repository provides a comprehensive guide to implementing an Encoder-Decoder CNN-LSTM model for sequential data analysis.
+It focuses on the critical aspects of energy grid management, dataset architecture, and feature engineering.

 ---